scalawithcats/scala-with-cats/src/pages/adt/algebra.md

 The term algebra is used in the sense of abstract algebra, an area of mathematics.
 Abstract algebra deals with algebraic data structures.
 An algebraic structure consists of a set of values, operations on that set, and properties that those operations must maintain.
-An example is integers, the operations addition and multiplication, and the familiar properties of these operations such as associativity, which says that $a + (b + c) = (a + b) + c$.
+An example is the set of integers, the operations addition and multiplication, and the familiar properties of these operations such as associativity, which says that $a + (b + c) = (a + b) + c$.
 The abstract in abstract algebra means that the field doesn't deal with concrete values like integers---that would be far too easy to understand---and instead with abstractions with wacky names like semigroup and monoid.
+The example of integers above is an instance of a ring.
 We'll see a lot more of these soon enough!

-Algebraic data structures correspond to an algebraic structure called a ring.
+Algebraic data types also correspond to the algebraic structure called a ring.
 A ring has two operations, which are conventionally denoted with $+$ and $\times$.
 You'll perhaps guess that these correspond to sum and product types respectively, and you'd be absolutely correct.
 What about the properties of these operations?